-Although the New King James Bible, like all other translations, is not perfect, it is a more accurate rendering of the Greek than the King James Version and is less likely to puzzle the reader.
+- Although the New King James Bible, like all other translations, is not perfect, it is a more accurate rendering of the Greek of the Textus Receptus than the original King James Version.
+Since the English has been updated, it is less likely to puzzle the reader.
 This is an especially good translation for people with a Wesleyan or Eastern Orthodox background, or who are skeptical of modern textual criticism.
-The New Testament of this version was included in an Eastern Orthodox study Bible.
+The New Testament of this version was included in the Eastern Orthodox Study Bible.

 The New Living Translation

 The New Living Translation is a revision of the Living Bible to transform it from a paraphrase to a true translation.

 - Disadvantages of the New Living Translation

 - The New Living Translation still interpolates text in places that address or seem to address modern issues, but is not as excessive as the Living Bible.
 It is still mildly tendentious in favor of distinctively fundamentalist teachings.

 - Advantages of the New Living Translation